Allegheny-Mozilla-Fellows/privacy/README.md

-##### Name:
+##### Project Name:
 Privacy, Ethics and Security.

+##### Mozilla Fellow:
+Jordan Wilson

 ##### GitHub link
 git@github.com:Allegheny-Mozilla-Fellows/privacy.git

 ##### What is this?
-This lab focuses on the importance of not only security but the ethics involved in hacking a database that could be used to exploit a person.
+Databases contain lots of information of a personal nature.
+This lab focuses on the ease to hack a database (i.e., maliciously extracting data by a simple means), the necessity of security systems to protect the data, and the ethics involved in the protection from the exploitation of personal information.
 The students will be taken through a tutorial that walks them through how SQL injection works, what it is, and how it can be used to harm someone.
-After the tutorial, the students are then asked numerous questions that tie back into the theme of privacy, security and ethics.
+After the tutorial, the students are then asked leading questions to develop understanding into how data, security and ethics must be carefully integrated to procure privacy.

 # Introduction